 The seventh power is her speech.
 Her soft voice decorated with graceful words are very appealing to the ears.
 She can pacify irate people very calmly.
 She doesn’t need to shout and retaliate like others.
 This quality encourages other to listen to her.
 At times, women make mistakes.
 Harsh or insensitive words can become the cause of bif wars.
 Like Draupadi insensitive words “ Blind’s son is blind”, became the root cause of Mahabharata war where millions lost their lives.
 They must be careful in this matter.

 The eighth power is memory of the women.
-It is always seen that the memory of women is much sharper than others.
+The memory of women is much sharper than others.
 She can remember many past events.
 She can use this power to memorize verses of scriptures like Bhagwat Gita.
 She can also learn various prayers and bhajans and also teach to the children.
 That way she can purify her memory in service of the Lord.

 The ninth power is chastity.
 The biggest power of a woman is her chastity.
-A chaste woman is always respected by everybody.
+Everybody always respect a chaste woman.
 Even the biggest demigods or demons bow down before a chaste woman.
 Sita is the best example of chastity.
 She saved her existence by a blade of grass that Ravan could never cross.
 Although he was the most powerful warrior, he could not lure Sita with any of his opulence.
 Sati Savitri could force Yamraj ji to give back her husband just because of her chastity.

 The tenth power is inbuilt teaching skills.
 We all know that a mother is the first teacher of a child.
 She can teach others, especially by her attitude.
 She not only becomes an acharya for her child but also for the entire family and friends.
 A woman can use this power to educate values and spirituality to their children so that they can grow into a perfect human being.